Purchasing guide

 Here is a 'Top 10 Picks' list of sensors compatible with Raspberry Pi.

 Use a Makey Makey to trick your computer into thinking that almost anything is a keyboard.
 Then play music on a banana keyboard, create an Operation game, make a cardboard guitar and much much more.
 There is also a Makey Makey Go – a smaller, simpler, portable Makey Makey.
-See the guides for more information.
+See the guides (opens external website in a new window) for more information.
 You can use your Makey Makey with many free apps.